Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 5.0

-IG (FCA FRN 195355) is the only broker on this list that pairs MT4 with both spread betting and DMA share access.
-I ran the IG MT4 build alongside the IG proprietary platform for two weeks in January 2026, sampling EUR/USD spreads at 08:00, 12:00, and 16:00 GMT each weekday.
-EUR/USD averaged 0.7 pips on MT4 against 0.6 pips on the proprietary platform across that window.
+IG (FCA FRN 195355) is the only broker here that pairs MT4 with both spread betting and DMA share access.
+I ran the MT4 build alongside IG's proprietary platform for two weeks in January 2026, sampling EUR/USD at 08:00, 12:00 and 16:00 GMT each weekday: it averaged 0.7 pips on MT4 against 0.6 on the proprietary platform.
 The bigger gap is range, not cost: MT4 carries 80+ instruments to the proprietary platform's 17,000+.
-If you came to IG for FTSE 250 share CFDs, Hong Kong-listed shares, or futures contracts, MT4 is not where you trade them.
+If you came to IG for FTSE 250 share CFDs, Hong Kong-listed shares or futures, MT4 is not where you trade them.

 IG MetaTrader 4 platform interface tested on EUR/USD with 0.7 pip baseline spread, January 2026